IlkerGuness/MN12832L-VFD-ESP32-Driver/README.md

 *Note: Don't forget to connect your VCC (Logic 5V), GND, and the specific Filament/HV power supplies required by the VFD hardware.*

-*Note2: If you have exterel 5V, use it because sometimes ESP32 5V+ line can not be enough.*
+*Note2: If you have external 5V, use it because sometimes ESP32 5V+ line can not be enough.*

 ## 📺 See it in Action
 Check out the "Zogolder" animation and the Matrix rain effect here: